Jaya Thyagarajan

 Jaya Thyagarajan (born at Coimbatore, Tamil Nadu, India in 1956) is a traditional Indian artist noted for her Tanjore paintings.
 Jaya was born in Madras State where these paintings originated.

 Education

 After getting her bachelor of Arts in History in 1976 and a master of Arts in Indian Philosophy in 1978, she obtained a diploma in Fine Arts from the Kalakshetra School of fine arts in Madras under the guidance of Shri K. Sreenivasulu, head of the Department.

-Jaya has been an ardent follower of the Tanjore School of Paintings and her various exhibits are the reproductions of some of the old Tanjore masterpieces.
+Jaya is a follower of the Tanjore School of Paintings and her various exhibits are the reproductions of some of the old Tanjore masterpieces.